avarone-github/essex/docs/guide/sentiment-analysis/index.md

 === "Java"

-    The program prints the [JSON response](../../reference/output/entity-recognition/index.md) and the overall sentiment.
+    The program prints a representation of the returned JSON object and the overall sentiment.

     ``` java
     import ai.expert.nlapi.security.Authentication;